ThaMaster/acg_3d_studio/README.md

 This section lists all the differnet keybinds used for navigating and using the 3D studio.
 A graphical user interface (GUI) will be developed which will be the primary way of navigation and transformation but these keyboard shortcuts are made for an enhanced user experience.

-The keyboard shortcust are summarized in the table below.
+The keyboard shortcuts are summarized in the table below.

 <div align=center>